-The trainer is an exceptional craftsperson of one sort or another and specializes in making a certain type of Item (eg. Held Items, TMs and HMs, Key Items), chosen when they take this Edge.
-Though attributes, such as those from the Professional Edge, may be used to make temporary gadgets or remedies on the fly (Curatives are never persistent and can simply be made or acquired with attribute rolls and/or Money), an Itemcrafter can make items that last.
-Given the right conditions, an Itemcrafter can make a piece of equipment themselves for half the Money cost of buying it (rounded up).
-To make an Item, the trainer needs time, generally an episode's worth or one downtime.
-It's difficult to sit down and make things while constantly on the go.
+The trainer is an exceptional craftsperson of one sort or another and specializes in making a certain type of Item (eg. Curatives, Key Items), chosen when they take this Edge.

+Though attributes, such as those from the Professional Edge, may be used to make temporary gadgets or remedies on the fly, an Itemcrafter is in a whole other class.
+Given the right conditions, an Itemcrafter can make an expensive item themselves for half the Money cost of buying it (rounded up).

+To make an Item worth 2 or more Money, the trainer needs time, generally an episode's worth or one downtime.
+It's difficult to sit down and make things while on the go.
 In addition, they need some sort of raw material.
-A TM or HM might require access to a Pokémon with the appropriate Move, or a Spell Tag might require decent quality paper and ink.
+A TM might require access to a Pokémon with an appropriate Move, or a Spell Tag might require decent quality paper and ink.
 Lastly, they need appropriate facilities to work with.
-Someone building a bike needs a space to put together the parts and tools or Pokémon to help put everything together.
-A trainer may take the Itemcrafter Edge multiple times to be able to craft different categories of Items.
+Someone building a bike needs a space and tools or Pokémon to help put it together.